Find Trade Colleges

 The following schools top our list of the Most Popular Carpentry Basic Certificate Colleges.

-Our analysis found Jefferson Community and Technical College to be the most popular school for carpentry students who want to pursue a basic certificate in the Southeast Region .
-Located in the large city of Louisville, Jefferson Community and Technical College is a public college with a fairly large student population.
+Our 2023 rankings named Jefferson Community and Technical College the most popular school in the Southeast Region for carpentry students working on their basic certificate.
+Located in the large city of Louisville, Jefferson Community and Technical College is a public school with a fairly large student population.

 Women make up 11% of the carpentry majors at the school.